MIR-MU/ntcir10-math-converter/README.md

 This makes it difficult to use both datasets together in a single evaluation.

-NTCIR Math converter is a Python 3 command-line utility that converts the NTCIR-10 Math dataset and relevance judgements to the NTCIR-11 Math-2, and NTCIR-12 MathIR format by splitting the dataset into paragraphs and redirecting the relevance judgements from elements to their ancestral paragraphs.
-As a result, the NTCIR-10 Math dataset, and relevance judgements can be easily used together with the NTCIR-11 Math-2, and NTCIR-12 MathIR dataset, and relevance judgements in a single evaluation.
+NTCIR Math converter is a Python 3 command-line utility that converts the NTCIR-10 Math XHTML5 dataset and relevance judgements to the NTCIR-11 Math-2, and NTCIR-12 MathIR XHTML5 format by splitting the dataset into paragraphs and redirecting the relevance judgements from elements to their ancestral paragraphs.
+As a result, the NTCIR-10 Math dataset, and relevance judgements can be easily used together with the NTCIR-11 Math-2, and NTCIR-12 MathIR dataset, and relevance judgements in a single workflow.

 [paper:aizawaetal13-ntcir10]: https://ntcir-math.nii.ac.jp/wp-content/blogs.dir/23/files/2013/10/01-NTCIR10-OV-MATH-AizawaA.pdf (NTCIR-10 Math Pilot Task Overview, Proceedings of the 10th NTCIR Conference, June 18–21, 2013, Tokyo, Japan)
 [paper:aizawaetal14-ntcir11]: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.686.444&rep=rep1&type=pdf (NTCIR-11 Math-2 Task Overview, Proceedings of the 11th NTCIR Conference, December 9–12, 2014, Tokyo, Japan)